wxyin/docker-ttrss/README.md

 This section assumes you want to get started quickly, the following sections explain the steps in more detail.
 So let's start.

-Add your nginx.key and nginx.crt to the build directory and replace "your_domain" in ttrss.nginx.conf with your domain.
+Firstly, add your nginx.key and nginx.crt to the build directory and replace "your_domain" in ttrss.nginx.conf with your domain.

 Just start up a new database container: